Augsburger Puppenkiste: Since the year 2000

 In 2000/01 a new TV series was produced: Lilalu im Schepperland (a total of thirteen episodes) relates the adventures the princess of the fairy tale singing country Melodania, the court kitchen gnome Pimpernell and the crow Lukulla have to face while fighting the mighty witch Synkopia, the Red Goblin and other witches and wizards.
-The script to the series, which is based on Enid Blyton’s “Book of Brownies”, was written by Peter Scheerbaum, the in-staff writer of the Augsburger Puppenkiste.
-He was already (involved in) working on the script of “The Story of Monty Spinnerratz”.
+The script to the series, which is based on Enid Blyton's "Book of Brownies", was written by Peter Scheerbaum, the in-staff writer of the Augsburger Puppenkiste.
+He was already (involved in) working on the script of "The Story of Monty Spinnerratz".

-The latest television project of the Puppenkiste is “Ralphi”, which was first realized in 2005/2006.
+The latest television project of the Puppenkiste is "Ralphi", which was first realized in 2005/2006.
 Ralphi is a bear puppet, who is going on journeys into the real world to explore new things.
 The program Ralphi runs on the kids channel of the Bavarian television broadcast (Bayrischer Rundfunk, BR).
 Every time, he sets out from the Augsburger Puppenkiste and travels all over Bavaria investigating how businesses work and explaining it to children.
 For the Christmas time, he explores the tradition of gifts and Christmas cribs and visits a factory which produces firework rockets.

 The Puppenkiste also produces documentaries, which are aimed (both) at children and adults.
-The documentary “Augusta Kasperlicorum”, which was produced in 2004, Kasperl/ Punch presents his home city, Augsburg to the audience.
-During the Mozart year in 2006, “Augusta Mozarteum” was filmed.
+The documentary "Augusta Kasperlicorum", which was produced in 2004, Kasperl/ Punch presents his home city, Augsburg to the audience.
+During the Mozart year in 2006, "Augusta Mozarteum" was filmed.
 In this documentary Kasperl finds out things about the famous composer, whose father was born in Augsburg – just like Kasperl/ Punch.
 Both documentaries were, however, only released on DVD.

 The Puppenkiste went back to its roots by producing a film version of the cabaret/ pantomime show.
-On New Year’s Eve 2005, a “best of” version of the current pantomime show was filmed on the stage of the Augsburger Puppenkiste theatre.
-From April 2006 on, different songs from the cabaret are presented as a musical interlude on the TV channel BR-alpha under the title of “poetics of amazement”.
+On New Year's Eve 2005, a "best of" version of the current pantomime show was filmed on the stage of the Augsburger Puppenkiste theatre.
+From April 2006 on, different songs from the cabaret are presented as a musical interlude on the TV channel BR-alpha under the title of "poetics of amazement".

 The Puppenkiste on tour

-For their fiftieth anniversary, the Augburger Puppenkiste toured Germany for two years and was sponsored by the book sales club "Club Bertelsmann".
+For their fiftieth anniversary, the Augsburger Puppenkiste toured Germany for two years and was sponsored by the book sales club "Club Bertelsmann".

 Since 2003 the puppet theatre has toured through German paediatric clinics, performing "The little kangaroo and the scaredy-hare" in hopes of encouraging sick children.
 From April 29 to May 7, 2006 the play was also performed three times a day by the Puppenkiste in Augsburg's twin city Amagasaki in Japan.

 In 2006 another tour was launched that was aimed specifically at kindergartens.
 By watching Peter Schneerbaum's play "Paula and the elfs from the box" children are supposed to learn how to deal with their emotions.

 In the context of project "Papilio" of the Beta-Institute the play was created using scientific knowledge.

 The Papilio tour started at the Bayerischer Landtag in Munich March 7, 2006.